JoshCheek/seeing_is_believing/Readme.md

 * Move as much of the SyntaxAnalyzer as possible over to Parser and ditch Ripper altogether
 * Refactor ExpressionList/SeeingIsBelieving to store lines in an array instead of as a string, so everyone doesn't magically need to know when to chomp
-* Make friends who actually know how to parse Ruby syntax (omg, teach me Ripper, pls, it will make this lib so much better, you have no idea O.o)

 License
 =======